GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

     -password "<CERTIFICATE_PASSWORD>"
 ```

-Then run the following command from inside the rems container:
+Then run the following command from inside the REMS container:
 ```bash
 keytool -importkeystore \
     -deststorepass <CERTIFICATE_PASSWORD> \